 PLAY Airlines Flight Cancellation Compensation

-The European Union has regulations to assist you in case of flight cancellation.
-Here’s the important information:
+The EU has laws to protect you in case of flight cancellation.
+Here’s what you need to know:

 Advance Notice | Re-routing Requirements |